storacha/specs/w3-ipni.md

 ]}]}
 ```

 web3.storage publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to S3 as an `Advertisement`, addressed by it's CID.

-An `Advertisement` includes `Provider` info which claims that a the batch of multihashes are available via bitswap or HTTP, and are signed by the provider PeerId private key; Each advert is a claim that this peer will provide that batch of multihashes.
+An `Advertisement` includes `Provider` info which claims that a the batch of multihashes are available via bitswap or HTTP, and are signed by the provider PeerID private key; Each advert is a claim that this peer will provide that batch of multihashes.

 Advertisements also include a CID link to any previous ones from the same provider forming a hash linked list.